George Sapounidis: Campaign for the Olympics

-In 2001, when Beijing won the 2008 Olympics bid, Sapounidis saw an opportunity to "build bridges between cultures" in 2004, when the Olympic flag would be passed from Athens to Beijing.
-And so began a journey – and a documentary, EyeSteelFilm's "Chairman George," chronicling the singer's unrelenting pursuit of his dream to perform at the closing ceremonies.
+In 2001, when Beijing secured the 2008 Olympics bid, Sapounidis saw an opportunity to "build bridges between cultures" in 2004, when the Olympic flag would be passed from Athens to Beijing.
+These events were recorded in the documentary, EyeSteelFilm's "Chairman George," chronicling the singer's unrelenting pursuit of his dream to perform at the closing ceremonies.
 Director Daniel Cross and his crew followed Sapounidis across three continents as he tracked down and lobbied Canadian, Greek and Chinese officials, dogging them even onto the Great Wall.

-In the end it was not meant to be.
-But new unexpected paths appeared.
 George was an Olympic relay torch-bearer in Montreal.
 He spent the Athens Olympics in the Olympic Village as a National Olympic Committee Assistant, capitalizing on his Greek and Chinese language skills to assist the Chinese team.
 It didn't take long before his impromptu performances again attracted both Greek and Chinese radio and television attention.
 This was followed by an invitation from the Humanistic Olympics Studies Centre at Renmin University to teach a series of classes on Olympic volunteering in Beijing.